therealrinku/rowanjs/README.md

-# robojs
+# rowanjs
-quick and simple way to build frontend applications, add the script and done!
+quick and simple way to build frontend web apps